wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 index: ['/Computer Science/Distributed System']
 ---

 Recently I'm learning [TLA+](https://lamport.azurewebsites.net/tla/tla.html): A language that can specify distributed and concurrent systems.
 Though it's very different from most programming languages, the idea behind it is very simple: basically what it does is specifying a state machine.
 The [TLA+ tool box](https://lamport.azurewebsites.net/tla/toolbox.html) has a model checker called TLC that can explore all the states of the state machine and check properties of the system.
 If the state space is too big or infinite, we can define a reasonable subset of it to check.
 So it will not always guarantee the correctness.
-However, the tool box also has a more advanced tool called TLA+ Proof System (TLAPS) to write formal proof like Coq.
+However, the tool box also has a more advanced tool called TLA+ Proof System (TLAPS) to write formal proofs like Coq.
 I highly recommend the [video course](http://lamport.azurewebsites.net/video/videos.html) to learn TLA+.
 It's short and includes TLC.
-I first started with The TLA+ Book *Specifying Systems* which doesn't include TLC, and I was wondering how specify a system can check properties of it.
+I first started with The TLA+ Book *Specifying Systems* which doesn't include TLC, and I was wondering how specifying a system can check properties of it.

-Even though many programmers may not be very comfortable with the concept of TLA+ at first, it shouldn't take a lot effort to write a specification.
-However, I did have some hard time to understand liveness and fairness in the last two videos.
-The video does a great job to define and explain it.
-But the example it uses is not very simple which adds a barrier to understand the concepts.
-In this article, I want to introduce a much simpler example, which makes it much easier to do experiment with it and see if your understanding is right.
+Even though many programmers may not be very comfortable with the concept of TLA+ at first, it shouldn't take a lot of effort to write a specification.
+However, I did have a hard time understanding liveness and fairness in the last two videos.
+The video does a great job defining and explaining it.
+But the example it uses is not very simple which adds a barrier to understanding the concepts.
+In this article, I want to introduce a much simpler example, which makes it much easier to experiment with it and see if your understanding is right.

-This example is a very simple state machine, which state can go from `a` to `b` to `c`:
+This example is a very simple state machine, whose state can go from `a` to `b` to `c`:

 ```
 a -> b -> c